anna-geller/prefect-deployment-patterns/results/README.md

 - they can be large and slow to send to and from the API
 - they can contain private information or data
-- they need to be stored somewhere (DB, S3, etc.) and Prefect has a hybrid model for privacy & security
+- they need to be stored somewhere (DB, S3, etc.) - thanks to the hybrid execution model respecting your privacy & security, Prefect doesn't store your code or data within the backend database; only metadata that references the Result object is persisted

 ## If Prefect doesn't store results, where are those persisted?

-In your infrastructure - Prefect only stores a _reference_ to the result including:
+Within your infrastructure - Prefect only stores a _reference_ to the result including:
 - the storage block used to persist results (e.g. `s3/prod`)
 - location within that remote storage (e.g. S3 object path `s3://bucket/file.pickle`)

 ## When Does Prefect store results directly in the DB?

 With booleans (True, False) and nulls (None).
 Why?
 Because it reduces the overhead required to persist such simple information.
 There is a special result type called `ResultLiteral` for such values.
-Similarly, we said that Prefect stores a reference to the results - there is a special result type for that information, too called `ResultReference`.
+Similarly, there is a special result type called `ResultReference` used by Prefect to store result metadata in the Prefect backend database.
 More on those special result types in the final section.

 ### Can I disable this? 👆